maticnetwork/zkevm-docs/docs/zkProver/circom-intro-brief.md

 id: circom-intro-brief
 title: CIRCOM
 sidebar_label: CIRCOM
-description: CIRCOM is a domain-specific language (DSL) used to define Arithmetic circuits, and it has an associated compiler of Arithmetic circuits to their respective Rank-1 Constraint Systems (or R1CSs).
+description: CIRCOM is a domain-specific language (DSL) used to define Arithmetic circuits, and it has an associated compiler of Arithmetic circuits to their respective Rank-1 Constraint Systems.
 keywords:
   - docs
   - polygon
   - CIRCOM
   - zkEVM
 ---

 :::info